opensafely-core/sysadmin/services/otel-gateway/README.md

 ### Integration Tests

-You will need valid API keys for the development environment
+You will need a valid API key for the development environment

 ```
 export HONEYCOMB_KEY=...
-export GRAFANA_INSTANCE_ID=...
-export GRAFANA_API_TOKEN=...
 just test-integration
 ```

 This will print a link where you can go and view the data in the Honeycomb UI.
-It should also send data to Grafana.

 ## Deploy to dokku